Algebraic Semantics for Relative Truth, Awareness, and Possibility: Introduction

-To accommodate reasoning about knowledge (and awareness), we can enrich an RBA, $\RB$, with an operator, a function $\rr: RB \to RB$.
-The interpretation is as in the state-space models, or indeed in the more general theory of modal algebras: $\rr(X)$ is the element representing knowledge of the element $X$.
-We require that $\rr$ respects meets, maps the top element to itself, and that $\rr(X) \in\pi_1(X)$.
-The first two conditions represent the standard properties of modalities in normal modal logics: the \ax{K} axiom and necessitation, respectively.
-The final requirement constitutes that knowledge of an element must be defined in the same domain as the element itself.
+To accommodate reasoning about knowledge or other modalities, we can enrich an RBA, $\RB$, with an operator, a function $\rr: RB \to RB$.
+To capture the standard properties of modalities in normal modal logics, we require that $\rr$ respects meets and maps the top element to itself.

+When discussing knowledge and awareness, the interpretation is as in the state-space models: $\rr(X)$ is the element representing knowledge of the element $X$.
+As such, we also require $1_{\rr(X)} = 1_X$, that knowledge of an element must be defined in the same domain as the element itself.
 From $\rr$ we can define $\aa$, representing awareness, as $\aa(X) = \rr(1_X)$.
 The definition of $\aa$, in addition to ensuring that awareness is domain specific, also embodies a weakened form of necessitation: the agent knows all (and only) tautologies she is aware of.

+\begin{ex} We can reuse the RBA from Example \ref{ex:RBA} to capture an alternative story about awareness.
+Consider the proposition $p$ representing ``cryptographic protocol $x$ is insecure" and $q$ representing ``there is a quantum algorithm breaking protocol $x$."
+Associate $p$ to the event $X_B$ and $q$ to the event $X_R$.
+Then $\RB$ models the situation in which $p$ is always either true or false (since $\neg X_B = Y_B \lor Z_B$ so that $X_B \lor \neg X_B = 1)$ but $q$ is true or false only on the local domain where quantum computers exist (since $\neg X_R = Y_R$ so that $X_B \lor \neg X_B = 1_R \neq 1)$.